-South Flow and the Bay Area Metroplex
+South Flow and the NorCal Metroplex

-The FAA has testified that the Bay Area is the second most complicated metroplex location after New York City for air traffic given the proximity and flight patterns of its three primary airports: San Francisco (SFO), San Jose (SJC), and Oakland (OAK).
+The FAA has testified that Northern California is the second most complicated metroplex location after New York City for air traffic given the proximity and flight patterns of its three primary airports: San Francisco (SFO), San Jose (SJC), and Oakland (OAK).
 For safety purposes, air traffic procedures are required to maintain a safe vertical and horizontal distance from other aircrafts, as well as approach and departure flight paths.